A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Preliminaries

-\textbf{Graph Distribution Shift Types.} In traditional machine learning, several studies have discussed and defined various types of distribution shifts \cite{moreno2012unifying, kull2014patterns}, of which the most widely-used concepts are \textit{covariate shifts} (i.e., shifts in $\mathcal{P}(\textbf{X})$) and \textit{concept shifts} (i.e., shifts in $\mathcal{P}(\textbf{X}|\textbf{Y})$ or $\mathcal{P}(\textbf{Y}|\textbf{X})$).
-These concepts can naturally be extended to graph setting by replacing feature inputs $\textbf{X}$ with the graph inputs $\mathcal{G}=(\textbf{A}, \textbf{X})$. \begin{itemize}[wide=0pt] \item \textbf{\textit{Covariate Shifts.}} Covariate shifts on graphs emphasize the changes in graph inputs $\mathcal{P}(\textbf{A}, \textbf{X})$.
+In traditional machine learning, several studies have discussed and defined various types of distribution shifts \cite{moreno2012unifying, kull2014patterns}, of which the most widely-used concepts are \textit{covariate shifts} (i.e., shifts in $\mathcal{P}(\textbf{X})$) and \textit{concept shifts} (i.e., shifts in $\mathcal{P}(\textbf{X}|\textbf{Y})$ or $\mathcal{P}(\textbf{Y}|\textbf{X})$).
+These concepts describe how data distributions change between training and test phases or across different domains.
+These shifts can naturally be extended to graph setting by replacing feature inputs $\textbf{X}$ with the graph inputs $\mathcal{G}=(\textbf{A}, \textbf{X})$.

+\textbf{Covariate Shifts.} Covariate shifts on graphs emphasize the changes in graph inputs $\mathcal{P}(\textbf{A}, \textbf{X})$.
 This can be further decomposed and interpreted as \textit{structure covariate shift}, \textit{size covariate shift}, and \textit{feature covariate shift}~\cite{Li2022OutOfDistributionGO}.
-Specifically, size covariate shift refers to changes in the graph size distribution, which can be captured as shifts in $\mathcal{P}(\textbf{A}, \textbf{X}, N)$, where $N$ denotes the graph size~\cite{yehudai2021local}. \item \textbf{\textit{Concept Shifts.}} Concept shifts on graphs highlight the shifts in the relationship between graph inputs and labels $\mathcal{P}(\textbf{Y}|\textbf{A}, \textbf{X})$ or $\mathcal{P}(\textbf{A}, \textbf{X}|\textbf{Y})$.
-The concept shifts can be further decomposed to reveal more specific graph distribution shift types, such as feature concept shift $\mathcal{P}(\textbf{X}|\textbf{Y})$ and structure concept shift $\mathcal{P}(\textbf{A}|\textbf{Y})$ \cite{Liu2023StructuralRI}. \end{itemize}
+Specifically, size covariate shift refers to changes in the graph size distribution, which can be captured as shifts in $\mathcal{P}(\textbf{A}, \textbf{X}, N)$, where $N$ denotes the graph size~\cite{yehudai2021local}.